Braids, conformal module and entropy: Thurston's classification of mapping classes.

+The following definition of pseudo-Anosov mappings is equivalent to Thurston's definition (see \cite{Th}, \cite{FLP}). \begin{defn} Let $\,S\,$ be an oriented smooth connected surface.
+A self-homeomorphism $\varphi$ of $S$ is called a pseudo-Anosov mapping, if there exists a homeomorphism $w:S\to X$ onto a Riemann surface $X$ of first kind such that $\,w\circ \varphi\circ w^{-1} $ is an absolutely extremal self-homeomorphism of $X$ with hyperbolic modular transformation (equivalently, a non-periodic absolutely extremal self-homeomorphism of $X$ ). \end{defn}

-Hence, for each absolutely extremal mapping $\varphi$ with hyperbolic modular transformation there is a quadratic differential $\phi$ such that $\varphi$ maps singular points to singular points, it maps the leaves of the horizontal foliation to leaves of the horizontal foliation and leaves of the vertical foliation to leaves of the vertical foliation.
-These two foliations are transversal outside the common singularity set and are measured foliations by using the metric $ds = \vert\phi\vert^{\frac12}$ to measure the distance between leaves.
+The absolutely extremal self-homeomorphisms $\varphi$ of a Riemann surface of first kind with hyperbolic modular transformation (equivalently, the non-periodic absolutely extremal self-homeomorphisms $\varphi$ of a Riemann surface of first kind) are characterized by the following properties.
+There is a quadratic differential $\phi$ such that $\varphi$ maps singular points to singular points, it maps the leaves of the horizontal foliation to leaves of the horizontal foliation and leaves of the vertical foliation to leaves of the vertical foliation.
+These two foliations are orthogonal outside the common singularity set and are measured foliations in the sense of Thurston by using the metric $ds = \vert\phi\vert^{\frac12}$ to measure the distance between leaves.
 The mapping $\varphi$ decreases the distance between horizontal trajectories by the factor $K^{-\frac12}$ and increases the distance between vertical trajectories by the factor $K^{\frac12}$.
 Here $K$ is the quasiconformal dilatation of $\varphi$.
-These properties characterize the pseudo-Anosov mappings (see \cite{Th}, \cite{FLP}).
-The mappings $\varphi$ with hyperbolic modular transformations $\varphi^*$ are exactly those which are isotopic to pseudo-Anosov maps.
-Moreover, there is a unique pseudo-Anosov map in the isotopy class of such $\varphi$ and it is equal to the absolutely extremal map in the class.

-An isometric image of $(-1,1)$ with metric $\frac{dx}{1-x^2}$ in the Teichm\"uller space ${\mathcal T} (g,m)$ with Teichm\"uller metric is called a geodesic line.
-We will also need the following theorem.
+The image of $(-1,1)$ under an isometry from $(-1,1)$ with metric $\frac{dx}{1-x^2}$ into the Teichm\"uller space ${\mathcal T} (g,m)$ with Teichm\"uller metric is called a geodesic line.
+Each pair of distinct points $\tau_1, \tau_2 \in \mathcal{T}(g,m)$ lies on a unique geodesic line.
+This geodesic line contains each point $\tau$ for which $d_{\mathcal{T}}(\tau_1,\tau) + d_{\mathcal{T}}(\tau,\tau_2)= d_{\mathcal{T}}(\tau_1,\tau_2)$ (see \cite{Be1}, \cite{Krav}).